 That said, with a height of 5 inches and depth of about 1.5 inches, its a rather large wallet that gives you ample space to play around in.

-The basic Chanel WOC currently has a retail price that starts at $2650 and only goes up from there.
+At the time of this original posting, the basic Chanel WOC had a retail price that starts at $2650 and only goes up from there.
 Chanel also likes to introduce price increases every year, so this base price will likely just keep going up for a while.

 Structurally, the bag features a small and simple Mona Lisa smile pocket on the back.
 In the front, it opens with a button snap, and along the top flap, a zipper pocket that runs along the body of the bag can be found.